Overdose Prevention: Key Lessons from Our Naloxone Training Session

 His story serves as a powerful reminder of the role community, support, and understanding play in recovery.

-Hearing directly from someone with lived experience emphasises the importance of involving those with first hand knowledge in service delivery.
+Hearing David’s real-life experiences emphasises the importance of involving those with lived experience in service delivery.
 It underlines the significant impact that partnerships between mental health professionals, wellbeing staff, and individuals with lived experience can have in delivering more comprehensive support.

-Following the discussion on harm reduction, participants were trained on how to administer Naloxone.
+Following the discussion on harm reduction, participants were trained on how to recognise an overdose and administer naloxone.

 What is Naloxone?

 Naloxone is a life-saving medicine that can temporarily reverse the effects of opioids in the event of an overdose.
 It works by blocking opioid receptors in the brain, restoring normal breathing for someone who has stopped or is struggling to breathe due to an overdose.
+Administration of naloxone provides crucial time for emergency services to arrive and for further treatment to be given.
 In the UK it is legal for anyone to administer naloxone to anyone for the purpose of saving a life.

 Always call 999 if you think someone is having an overdose.
 Administering naloxone is not a substitute for calling an ambulance.